Where Can You Get an STI / STD Test in Chiang Mai?

 • Cancers of the cervix, vulva, anus, penis, and mouth

 The Human Papillomavirus cannot be cured but can be treated.
-It’s important to know that there is a vaccine that can help prevent HPV, including cancers and genital warts caused by HPV.
+In addition to our HPV testing, it’s important to know that there is a vaccine that can help prevent HPV, including cancers and genital warts caused by HPV.
 You can get the HPV vaccine, as well as many other vaccinations at our clinic in Chiang Mai.

 Another STI / STD that can cause serious long-term health issues is Syphilis.
 It’s normally contracted transmitted through contact with open sores during sex.
 The numbers of cases worldwide have been increasing over the past years, making it a major concern.
 Syphilis symptoms may include: